 The journalist asked me for my thoughts on how abortion was portrayed and what portrayals I would like to see from Ctrl Alt Delete in the future.
-At this point I don't know whether the proposed article will ever be published (I'll add a link if it is), so please allow me to share my thoughts:
+At this point I don't know whether the proposed article will ever be published (I'll add a link if it is [update: here it is!]), so please allow me to share my thoughts:

 In their quest to dispel stereotypes, the creators of Ctrl Alt Delete have completely neglected the most common reasons women have abortions; of all the characters, none felt pressured by others to have an abortion and only one cited financial insecurity.
 Of course, it's hard to create a comedy series that incorporates those tragic realities.
 The only way to portray abortion positively is to portray it falsely.